tlsnotary/docs-mdbook/src/intro.md

 Enter TLSNotary: a protocol enabling users to export data securely from any website.
 Using Zero Knowledge Proof (ZKP) technology, this data can be selectively shared with others in a cryptographically verifiable manner.

-TLSNotary makes data truly portable and allows a user, the `Prover`, to share it with another user, the `Verifier`, as they see fit.
+TLSNotary makes data truly portable and allows a user, the `Prover`, to share it with another party, the `Verifier`, as they see fit.

 ## How Does the TLSNotary Protocol Work?